Skip to main content

 What are the rules?

 When a student signs up to live in residence they click to agree to live by the Ambrose Community Life Standards and the Residence Life Community Standards.
-A hard copy of these rules will be provided to students at the beginning of the year but it's important that students review these before moving in to residence.
+A hard copy of these rules will be provided to students at the beginning of the year but it's important that students review these before moving into residence.

 Can I be off campus overnight?